Lysette Anthony

 Lysette Anne Chodzko (born 26 September 1963), known professionally as Lysette Anthony, is an English actress and model.
-She is known for her roles in the film Husbands and Wives (1992), as Princess Lysssa in the 1983 fantasy epic Krull, the first season of the ITV comedy-drama series Auf Wiedersehen, Pet (1983), the BBC1 sitcom Three Up, Two Down (1985-1989) and her role as Marnie Nightingale in the Channel 4 soap opera Hollyoaks (2016–2022).
+She is known for her roles in the film Husbands and Wives (1992), as Princess Lyssa in the 1983 fantasy epic Krull, Christa Norris in the first series of the ITV comedy-drama Auf Wiedersehen, Pet (1983), Angie Tyler/Trenchard in the BBC1 sitcom Three Up, Two Down (1985–1989), and her role as Marnie Nightingale in the Channel 4 soap opera Hollyoaks (2016–2022).

 Early life

-Anthony was born on 26 September 1963 in Marylebone, London, the only child of actor Michael Adam Anthony (né Chodzko), an actor from Jersey, and actress Bernadette Milnes.
+Anthony was born on 26 September 1963 in Marylebone, London, the only child of Michael Adam Anthony (né Chodzko), an actor from Jersey, and actress Bernadette Milnes.
 The couple later divorced.
 Anthony's French-born paternal grandfather, Alexander Victor Chodzko, was a mariner and journalist of Polish descent.

 Anthony's childhood was made difficult by her mother's manic depression and schizophrenia and she left home at 19.
 In 1980, at age 16, Anthony was heralded as the "Face of the Eighties" by photographer David Bailey.
 She was a successful model before she became known as an actress at the age of 20.
-During the decade, she appeared in numerous music videos for artists such as Bryan Adams ("Summer of '69", "Somebody", "Heaven", and "Run to You") and Depeche Mode ("I Feel You").
+During the decade, she appeared in numerous music videos for artists such as Bryan Adams ("Summer of '69", "Somebody", "Heaven" and "Run to You") and Depeche Mode ("I Feel You").